 To simulate as much as possible the speech echo in the ATC domain, each utterance of test-clean samples is copied twice to reproduce the ATC communication process.
 The samples are mixed with 30dB and 10dB Gaussian white noises to simulate the sent and more complex received speeches (mentioned in Figure \ref{fig:background}) respectively.
 Finally, the mixed noisy samples of the simulative echo dataset are formed by overlapping the above two samples with a random temporal delay between 10 and 200 milliseconds and clipped to ensure the temporal alignment with test-clean samples.
 Note that the test-clean samples are treated as echo-free speeches for comparison with the additive noise dataset.

-Several models with different inputs trained on Voice Bank + DEMAND dataset are selected to enhance blind artificial datasets.
-Acoustic model based on DS2 retrained from scratch on Librispeech dataset is used to validate the ASR performance.
+Comparative models are trained on Voice Bank + DEMAND dataset to enhance blind artificial datasets (i.e., SE-Conformer, DCCRN-E, BSRNN and ROSE).
+Two ASR models are applied to evaluate the enhanced artificial set, including a supervised DS2 model and an SSL-based W2V2 model.
+Specifically, the DS2 model is trained on Librispeech 960-hours training dataset, in which the input feature is the 81-dimension spectrogram.
+The pre-trained W2V2 model provided on fairseq\footnote[4]{The BASE W2V2 model pre-trained on Librispeech 960-hours training set is used.} is fine-tuned on Librispeech dev-clean set with the CTC loss function.
+All the above ASR models are end-to-end models without language models.

 The experimental results are reported in Table \ref{tab:asr}.
-Speech is a continuous sequence, in which there are strong temporal correlations between adjacent frames.
-Compared to additive noise, signal overlapping severely degrades the discriminability of text-related features, leading to collapsed representatives.
-Compared with waveform, taking T-F features (Magnitude or RI) as input will inevitably lose some potential linguistic features due to additional operation (e.g. STFT), resulting in inferior ASR performance (The $a$LER of CRN is even worse than that of Mixed).
-The proposed attention modules and multi-objective mechanism achieve improvements on both two datasets, where the model combined with ASR-oriented target achieves significant results ($a$LER from 19.12\% to 12.75\% and $e$LER from 29.44\% to 22.31\%, respectively).
+Speech is a continuous signal with strong temporal correlations between adjacent frames.
+Compared to additive noise, signal overlapping severely degrades the discriminability of text-related features, leading to collapsed representations \cite{wdtcn,evae}.
+Similar to results in Table \ref{tab:ATCresults_1}, compared to the T-F domain approaches, the time-domain approaches achieve better performance in additive noise and simulated echo scenarios.
+The proposed attention modules and multi-objective learning mechanism achieve performance improvements on all datasets, and multi-objective learning can provide higher CER reduction, confirming the generalizability of the proposed technical improvements on different kinds of speech noise.